Maintaining Founder Control

 Why Founders Lose Control During Fundraising

-Founders often enter negotiations focused on securing investment rather than preserving ownership and decision-making power.
-Unfortunately, once key terms are agreed upon, especially in a VC term sheet, regaining control becomes extremely difficult.
+Founders often enter negotiations focused on securing investment at the expense of preserving ownership and decision-making power.
+Unfortunately, once key terms are agreed upon, regaining control becomes extremely difficult.
+This usually happens during the first priced round.

 Common Ways Founders Lose Control: